When: TBD (March-May 2019)

 Discover Potter Marsh and some of Alaska’s wildlife at Anchorage’s most popular wildlife viewing area.
 This family-friendly event brings you nature-related games and prizes, invertebrate sampling, birding stations along the boardwalk, captive birds from Bird TLC, educational animals from the Alaska Zoo, kid-friendly archery range, release of a rehabilitated wild bird, and more.
 Learn more.

 Join the Friend of Creamer's Field for a celebration of the abundant fall migration.
 Events include Brunch with the Cranes, nature walks, a kids' crane walk, crafts, a crane calling contest, a drawing cranes workshop, a driving tour of Fairbanks birding hotspots, a live birds of prey program, bird research talks, and of course crane watching.
 The annual Tex-Mex feast will be Saturday night outside under the event tent.
-For more information call (907) 452-5162 or email Friends of Creamer's Field.
+For more information, visit Friends of Creamer's Field website, call them at (907) 452-5162 or email Friends of Creamer's Field.

 Come celebrate one of the largest gathering of Bald Eagles in the world!
 Daily busses and/or vans will carry you safely to the Alaska Bald Eagle Preserve to witness the annual ‘Gathering of the Eagles.’
 At this time of year, over 3,000 eagles can be found in the Preserve feeding on a late run of salmon.